New Mercedes-AMG S63e and S73e hybrids: price, specs and release date

 2022 Mercedes-AMG S-Class S63e and S73e tech

-Speaking of the interior, the Mercedes AMG S-Class should retain a lot of the high-end tech you’ll find on the regular car – namely the huge touchscreen system that dominates the car’s centre console.
+Speaking of the interior, the Mercedes AMG S-Class will boast pretty much all of the cutting-edge tech of the standard car – namely the huge touchscreen system that dominates the car’s centre console.
 A smattering of additional gadgets, such as a punchy stereo, massage seats and an augmented reality sat-nav system, will likely be available, too.

 The Mercedes S63e and S73 are expected to come with tweaked versions of the standard S-Class’s adaptive suspension and four-wheel steering (the latter helping to improve stability when cornering at higher speeds.)
 Composite carbon-ceramic brakes should give the AMG cars even more stopping power than the regular S-Class, too.